 So I can relate to him in that sense, but I think just zoning in on who that guy is and then understanding the back story… how these guys were formed in the context of our story and where they came from, and the feelings of abandonment or betrayal.
 All those very real human feelings are something that are contained within that world, and I think we did a good job of creating a setting and a foundation for that.

-So I had everything that I needed to create that character there.
-So I didn’t actually rely so heavily on somebody else’s perspective of Raphael twenty years ago, which to be honest like many of the cartoons like, this dude is smiling a lot.
-You know, they all look the same and there is so a much greater level of like, individual personality in this new reboot, you know that we haven’t seen before.
+I had everything that I needed to create that character right there.
+So I didn’t rely so heavily on somebody else’s perspective of Raphael twenty years ago, which to be honest like many of the cartoons, this dude is just smiling a lot.
+You know, they all look the same.
+There is a much greater level of individual personality in this new reboot, you know that we haven’t seen before.
 So there wasn’t a lot for me to relate to, but I don’t know if people will understand where I am coming from, maybe until they see it, I don’t know.

 I think as far as Ninja Turtles, I played a comic book hero [Aquaman] before, so I had some experience with trying to bring a character like that to life.
 It’s challenging because a comic book can span decades and there is an infinite number of authors to go to.
 The source material changes and these characters’ identities change.
 We still see it every day, like Superman is gay now in comic book nine hundred and eighty one, it’s like ‘okay well, that’s different then than the guy that started out in number one.’

 TBL: Have you kind of gotten a sense with these big projects that people really want to know more about your personal life?